 6. Proof of Importance

 Essentially, this protocol uses a similar algorithm as PoS.
 What makes it unique is it uses different metrics to evaluate nodes.
 Said metrics include the number of tokens in the account, account operations activity, and the time spent by the account holder on the blockchain network.
-The first metric plays a vital role in the rating for verifying transactions, while the second and third parameters merely help to determine the "value" of the account.
-NEM blockchain is an example of this system.

 7. Proof of Elapsed Time